 Last week I was down with the flu that is sweeping the United States.
 I have to say, my recovery was really pretty quick.
 I owe this to my diligent use of essential oils, avoidance of dairy, gallons of water and absolute quiet and rest to allow my body to heal.
 Today I’d like to share what oils I used and my methods of application.

-But first, let get clear on what the flu is, exactly.
+But first, let’s take a look at what the flu is, exactly.

 Just What is the Flu?

 Influenza, commonly shortened to “flu,” is an extremely contagious respiratory illness caused by influenza A or B viruses.
 Flu appears most frequently in winter and early spring.
 The flu virus attacks the body by spreading through the upper and/or lower respiratory tract.

 What’s the different between a cold and a flu?

 The early symptoms of the common cold and flu are pretty similar – congestion, sneezing, coughing, headache – but that’s where it ends.
 I thought I was hatching a cold until I started to feel achey, have the chills and run a fever.